 What I didn’t realize before coming down was that a lot of farms in this region stared off as orchard farms but in the past 10 years have added a winery component to their offerings.
 I was honestly a bit confused at first because I thought Becker Farms was separate from the Vizcarra Vineyards, but after getting there, I realized that it was really one and the same place.

 With this being a fall weekend, there were huge crowds out to ride the tractor out to pick their own apples, take their kids to the petting zoo, lug fresh pumpkins home for carving, drink a pint of beer or cider, enjoy some live music while drinking beer cider, eat fresh BBQ’d chicken, snack on doughnuts and buy delicious pies home.
-Wow that was a long sentence.
-But yes they do ALL of that in conjunction with the wine tasting that happens both outdoors under a tent or in the tasting room.
+Yes, they do ALL of that in conjunction with the wine tasting that happens both outdoors under a tent or in the tasting room.

 We almost didn’t know where to start when we got out of the car.
 Spanning 340 acres of land, the family has really done a tremendous job at diversifying and building a very thorough offering of activities, food and drink, all under one farm.